atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Selby heard all his *imitating* wife uttered; but as her sentiments as well as her language were quite new to him, he discovered astonishment in every limb,
 [86]
 in every feature.
-He was almost incapable of speaking: he was pretty shn he should not be able to speak to th( t M 1 ^ 1
-I I Ji! purposci He thought it best, there!
+He was almost incapable of speaking: he was pretty sure he should not be able to speak to the purpose.
+He thought it best, therefore, to be silent: and, indeed, at that time he would have been quite over-powered, as his Lady poured out all her rhetoric upon him, and happened to be then particularly eloquent.
-! [!! j 1!
-pi, |, fore, to be Silent: and, indeed, at thai
-I I |ij I; Jl
-I III I STRIE he would have been quite over j||il powered, as his Lady poured out al I M 1 I' * ft ft her rhetoric upon him, and happened tc
-1 j |ji 1} i I Ij ^
-r||ijl III be then particularly eloquent.

-I i ' The good, mild man, at last, tc j relieve his ears, retired into the garder h ^ I I I • • • • j Ij I: hastily, leaving his loquacious wife mis j tress of the field.
-But though Mrs
-I !|1 Selby had, in one sense'of the word,
+The good, mild man, at last, to relieve his ears, retired into the garden hastily, leaving his loquacious wife mistress of the field.
+But though Mrs. Selby had, in one sense of the word, gained the victory, she had not been able to carry away any plunder; she, therefore, could not much boast of her conquesr.
+However, as there is always some advantage in driving the enemy to a distance, if he cannot be brought
-J I f I
-jijii i gained the vicstory, she had not been abk
-■j ft !■ fj i j 1 1 ■»
-llpj, to carry away any plunder; she, there is!ji|: 11 fore,, could not much boast of her con
-.1 'I >1 •
-; rjjj ijji'lj stj j' j I;; ^
-lllll ..However,, as there is always slime advantage in driving the enemy lills to a distance, if he cannot be brought
+[87]

-CO desirable terms.
+to desirable terms.
 So Mrs. Selby conceived hopes of worrying her husband out of what she could not get out of him by persuasion.
 She knew that he was very Strongly attached to a country life; that there was nothing he detested more than the bustle of company, with the attending expenses; that he would have his own nasiy way----she Called it --if he could; and that she could hope to carry her point but by one way of proceeding --by making his life uneasy, by oppostng him in everything, and by obliging him to part with his money to purchase the peace which he enjoyed, before his family had entertained notions So unsuitable to their situation in life : a Situation in which he was desirous of Seeing them remain, as he could not afford to place them dna more elevated Iphere; nor indeed did he believe that
-;.. jin*' I r J i; -11- *■,.
-Liliy^ i c|'i!r: r;.
-M... miciit p : -; r '-‘ iiist d '
-■A Hd
-u rtlb!\;.
-■ !i( "iiilby. _
-lllilst 8^ THE; j0urneyt0l0nd0n, '
-'■i| list: **
-III SIP'

 |t||ii that they could be happier than the
 Cst i I, 1-;! ifji Cui; '
 Sllfllj ■ were, could he place them in the high